 While the Crunchyroll addon offers more choice, Viewster doesn’t require registration, is free to use, and can be viewed from anywhere in the world.
 Also, unlike many unofficial anime addons, Viewster’s content is properly licensed, with the majority available in HD.

 Although this addon has a search function, it doesn’t actually work.
 That said, it’s easy to find a specific title.
 Content is grouped by genre and subdivided based on whether it’s a movie or TV show.
-There are some very slight organizational issues (duplicate genres, folders with ambiguous names) but these do not impact the usability of the addon itself and can be easily overlooked.
+There are some very slight organizational issues (duplicate genres, folders with ambiguous names).
+These do not impact the usability of the addon itself, however, and can be easily overlooked.

 The Viewster addon can be found in the official Kodi addon repository.